venkatesanappu123/Develop-a-Convolutional-Deep-Neural-Network-for-Image-Classification/README.md

 To develop a convolutional deep neural network (CNN) for image classification and to verify the response for new images.

 ##   PROBLEM STATEMENT AND DATASET
-Develop a convolutional deep neural network (CNN) for image classification and to verify the response for new images.
+The objective of this experiment is to develop a Convolutional Neural Network (CNN) using TensorFlow to perform image classification.
+The model will be trained on a standard dataset after preprocessing, and its performance will be evaluated using training and validation loss plots.
+Finally, the trained model will be tested on new handwritten scanned images to verify its accuracy on unseen data.
 ## Neural Network Model
 <img width="998" height="698" alt="image" src="https://github.com/user-attachments/assets/979e7f8b-c93b-486c-9bbb-9071def832db" />